composify-js/composify/packages/website/pages/docs/tutorial/nextjs.md

 ## Set up the Editor

-The editor is a client component — it includes a bunch of interactivity, so mark it with `'use client'`.
+The `Editor` is a client component — it includes a bunch of interactivity, so mark it with `'use client'`.

 ```jsx [app/editor/[...path]/client.tsx]
 'use client';